CaliLuke/llm-image-tagger/ui_improvements_plan.md

 - Log all errors with appropriate context
 - Handle permissions and access issues elegantly

-## 7. Performance Considerations
+## 8. Performance Considerations

 - Optimize directory scanning to minimize delays
-- Consider lazy-loading for large directory structures
+- Consider caching directory information where appropriate
 - Implement efficient state management to reduce rerenders
-- Cache directory information when appropriate
 - Use loading indicators for long-running operations
 - Consider pagination for directories with many subdirectories

-## 8. Metadata Synchronization Strategy
+## 9. Metadata Synchronization Strategy

 To maintain consistency between all storage layers, we'll follow these principles: